Sup2point0/supcode/readme.md

 ### Files and Applications

 Supcode files use the `.sc` filename extension.
 Often, this has a number following it to indicate the version number, i.e. `.sc4`, `.sc5`, etc. to allow for identification, version conversion and compatibility indication.
 Custom extensions use the `.scx` file extension.
 There are also a several other file extensions for highly specialized uses, such as `.scd` or `.scv`, though these are rarely used.

-> *The above has been taken from The Complete Comprehensive Guide to Supcode (currently unreleased), version 6.14.7, updated as of April 2.*